S3N4T0R-0X0/APT29-Adversary-Simulation/README.md

 ## The third stage (execution technique)

-Because i put the command line in the setup (run after extraction) menu in the Advanced SFX options for the WinRaR program now when the victim open the ISO file to see the high-quality images for the BMW car according to the phishing message he had previously received he will execute the payload with opening the actual image of the BMW car
+Because i put the command line in the setup (run after extraction) menu in the Advanced SFX options for the WinRaR program now when the victim open the ISO file to see the high-quality images for the BMW car according to the phishing message he had previously received he will execute the payload with opening the actual image of the BMW car.